Shelob9/jp-theme-bar/readme.txt

 "Text Colour" - Text colour for the theme switch bar.
 "Label Background Colour" - Background colour for the label section.
 "Label Text Colour" - Text colour for the label.
+== Frequently Asked Questions ==

+= Can I Move The Bar To Another Location =
+Yes.
+As of version 0.0.2 there is no option to do this, but there are filters.
+You can use the filter 'jptb_where_bar' to specify which action the bar is outputted on and you can use the 'jptb_bar_position' to set custom CSS for the positioning, which by default pegs the bar to the bottom of the page.
+For more information see: http://joshpress.net/themes/jp-theme-bar-plugin/jp-theme-bar-filters/

+== Screenshots ==

+1. The colour options in plugin settings page.
+2. Example of the bar in the front end.

+== Changelog ==

+= 0.0.2 =
+* All code OOP
+* Added Filters

+== Upgrade Notice ==
+= 0.0.2 =
+This is the first release.